 Wilson College Library provides the full library edition of EasyBib to students.
 Use this helpful tool to create bibliographies, manage citations and organize & store your research.
-For more information (including off-campus access) please see the Using EasyBib Guide.

 This is the Online Writing Lab developed and maintained by the Purdue University Writing Center.
 It has helpful guides for all three major citation styles.

-You are encouraged to visit the C. Elizabeth Boyd '33 Archives to review materials relating to your research.
+Please visit the C. Elizabeth Boyd '33 Archives to review materials relating to your research.
 The Reading Room is equipped with ready-reference materials, tables and outlets.
 Researchers may access the Archives' in-house database on-site.
 Wireless internet access is also available.
 Photocopying, scanning or photographing archival material is done by the staff (charges may apply).

 The Hankey Center, Wilson College, 1015 Philadelphia Avenue, Chambersburg, PA 17201